 Parents planning a kid’s birthday party know the a golden rule: The kids cannot be bored.
 That can lead to whining, fighting and a generally bad time for all – including moms and dads.
 That’s why make-and-take parties are so popular.

-All over southeast Michigan, kids are painting pottery, designing beaded jewelry, making teddy bears and more as part of their celebration.
+All over southeast Michigan, kids are painting pottery, designing beaded jewelry and more as part of their celebration.
 And why not?
 Make-and-take parties let parents host a shebang outside of their homes (read: no clean-up) and provide an activity to keep kids entertained – plus a goody to go.

-Here’s a peek at a few local make-and-take hot spots, and their "take" on why this soriee style is sure-fire.
+Here’s a peek at a few local make-and-take hot spots, and their “take” on why this soirée style is sure-fire.
 (And they’re not the only ones!
-Check out our Party Planner directory for loads of options throughout the region.)
+Check out our Kids Parties directory for loads of options throughout the region.)

 The more, the merrier

 Visions of a throng of sugar-buzzed children are enough to give most parents pause.
 But that’s not an issue at places like The Bee’s Knees in Northville, home to parties focused on pottery-painting, mosaics, glass-fusing and more.